-These 12 words make up 25% of all the words we read and write in the English language: a, and, he, I, in, is, it, of, that, the, to, was.
+These 12 words make up a quarter of all the words we read and write in the English language: a, and, he, I, in, is, it, of, that, the, to, was.

-After the summer holidays, it can be hard to get learners back into the rhythm and routine of reading and classroom life.
+After the summer holidays and long periods away from school, it can be hard to get learners back into the rhythm and routine of reading and classroom life.
 The Key Words stories can help activate language they may have forgotten.

 Repetition is so important when learning new words.
-Vocabulary goes through a cycle: after we see a word, we have to revisit it numerous times before we can actively use it.
-The Key Words series focuses on this vocabulary cycle.
-New words are repeated on each page, giving learners the opportunity to revisit and consolidate each word.
+Our own vocabulary goes through a cycle: after we see a word, we have to revisit it numerous times before we can actively use it.
+Key Words focuses on this vocabulary cycle.
+New words are repeated on each page, allowing learners to revisit and consolidate each word.

 It is always useful to revisit language – particularly after a long summer break.
-Why not print off the Key Words poster and use it to inspire more reading at home in the lead up to September?
+Why not print off the Key Words poster and use it to inspire more reading at home in the lead-up to their return to school?

 Stage 1: Pre-reading

-Stop after a page or sentence.
-Act it out, talk about it and recall key information
+It can be useful to stop after a page or sentence, then act it out, talk about it and recall key information.

-Retell the story.
-Who is your favourite character in the book?
+After reading, retell, or summarise the story.
+Ask who is your favourite character in the book?
 What is your favourite part of the story?

-Just because school stops over the summer holidays, doesn’t mean reading has to stop.
+Just because school stops over the summer holidays, doesn’t mean reading has to.

-In fact, holidays can be the perfect time to develop a passion for reading for pleasure.
-Here’s our top tips to help foster a love of reading:
+In fact, holidays can be the perfect time to read for pleasure and bridge the gap between home and school.
+Here are our top tips to help inspire a love of reading: